AJWest22/MS3/README.md

  - Provide a service that encourages people to read books and genres they may not normally try, and find good books.

  - Ensure the database continues to accept new data, such as: books, reviews, users, and feedback or questions.

+ ### **User Stories**

+ - As a user of this site I want to find a good book from a variety of genres

+ - As a user I want to know my feedback on the site has been submitted.

+ - As a user i want to know if my login was successful or not.

+ - As a user I want a easy to use, simple site.

+ - As a user I want the ability to edit or delete any of my recommendations

+### **Siteowner Stories**

+ - As the owner of this site, I want to create a easy to use site that serves a purpose.

+ -  As the owner of this site, I want users to know their feedback and any questions have been submitted

+ -  As the owner of this site, I want users to come back to this site.

+ - As the owner of this site, I want users to be able to have control over their reviews, so edit and delete them as well as the ability to create them.

+ - As the owner of this site I want users login details to be stored safely and securely by encrypting the password on the server.

+ - As the owner of this site I want users to know their data is secure.

 ## **About The Site**